marielzguerra/ITBA-3207_TeamCodePoltergiests/README.md

-## **DO OR DIE: A Data Exploration of Greenhouse Gas Emission to Improve the Implementation of Mitigation Plan Towards Carbon Emission in the Philippines**
+## **DO OR DIE: A Data Analysis of Carbom Dioxide Emission to Improve the Implementation of NDC in the Philippines**

 **MEMBERS**